etlegacy/etlegacy/README.md

   the GPL and is expressly excluded from its terms.
 You are solely responsible for obtaining from the copyright holder a license for such code and complying with the applicable license terms.

-### zLib - general purpose compression library

-Copyright (C) 1995-2013 Jean-loup Gailly and Mark Adler

-  This software is provided 'as-is', without any express or implied warranty.
-In no event will the authors be held liable for any damages arising from the use of this software.

-  Permission is granted to anyone to use this software for any purpose, including commercial applications, and to alter it and redistribute it freely, subject to the following restrictions:

-  1. The origin of this software must not be misrepresented; you must not claim that you wrote the original software.
-If you use this software in a product, an acknowledgment in the product documentation would be appreciated but is not required.
-  2. Altered source versions must be plainly marked as such, and must not be misrepresented as being the original software.
-  3. This notice may not be removed or altered from any source distribution.

-  Jean-loup Gailly        Mark Adler jloup@gzip.org          madler@alumni.caltech.edu

-  The data format used by the zlib library is described by RFCs (Request for Comments) 1950 to 1952 in the files http://tools.ietf.org/html/rfc1950 (zlib format), rfc1951 (deflate format) and rfc1952 (gzip format).

-### Minizip - IO on .zip files using portions of zlib

-Copyright (c) 1990-2000 Info-ZIP.
-All rights reserved.
-Copyright (C) 1998-2009 Gilles Vollant

-This unzip package allow extract file from .ZIP file, compatible with PKZip 2.04g WinZip, InfoZip tools and compatible.

-  This software is provided 'as-is', without any express or implied warranty.
-In no event will the authors be held liable for any damages arising from the use of this software.

-  Permission is granted to anyone to use this software for any purpose, including commercial applications, and to alter it and redistribute it freely, subject to the following restrictions:

-  1. The origin of this software must not be misrepresented; you must not claim that you wrote the original software.
-If you use this software in a product, an acknowledgment in the product documentation would be appreciated but is not required.
-  2. Altered source versions must be plainly marked as such, and must not be misrepresented as being the original software.
-  3. This notice may not be removed or altered from any source distribution.

-Decryption code comes from crypt.c by Info-ZIP but has been greatly reduced in terms of compatibility with older software.
-The following is from the original crypt.c.
-Code woven in by Terry Thorsen 1/2003.

-  See the accompanying file LICENSE, version 2000-Apr-09 or later (the contents of which are also included in zip.h) for terms of use.
-  If, for some reason, all these files are missing, the Info-ZIP license also may be found at:  ftp://ftp.info-zip.org/pub/infozip/license.html

-  crypt.c (full version) by Info-ZIP.

-  The encryption/decryption parts of this source code (as opposed to the non-echoing password parts) were originally written in Europe.
-The whole source package can be freely distributed, including from the USA.
-  (Prior to January 2000, re-export from the US was a violation of US law.)

-  This encryption code is a direct transcription of the algorithm from Roger Schlafly, described by Phil Katz in the file appnote.txt.
-This file (appnote.txt) is distributed with the PKZIP program (even in the version without encryption capabilities).

 ### MD4 Message-Digest Algorithm